AI Voice Acting for Games: Clone Characters Instantly

 - Unlimited generation: Can you produce hundreds or thousands of lines without hitting usage caps?

-- Cost structure: One-time purchase vs. monthly subscription.
-Game development cycles often stretch across years.
+- Cost structure: One-time purchase vs monthly subscription.
+Game development cycles often stretch across years, so lifetime cost matters.

 - Offline capability: Can you generate voices without an internet connection or API dependency?